kennedy-u/CS-210_Portfolio/README.md

 ## [Project 2 - Investment Banking App](Project%202%20-%20Investment%20Banking%20App)
 Investment and compound interest console app written in C++.

-An application that allows users to see how their investment will grow over time.
+An application that allows user to see how their investment will grow over time.
 A screen that takes initial investment amount, monthly deposit, annual interest (compound) and number of years.

 ![Image](images/Investment_input.png)

-A screen that displays two static reports.
-One for year-end balances and year-end earned interest if no additional monthly deposits are made.
-The second displays the year-end balances and year-end earned interest based on the monthly deposit value that was input by the yser ($50.00 in this example).
-See below
+The screen displays two static reports: the first shows year-end balances and earned interest if no additional monthly deposits are made, while the second shows year-end balances and earned interest based on the monthly deposit value entered by the user (e.g., $50.00).
+See below:

 ![Image](images/Investment_output.png)

 ## What I did particularly well.
-I did well in including a user interface that include all the required elements.
-I designed a calculator that calculated monthly interest, interest rate for annual, and I divide the rate by 12.
-Below is the code to calculate the given year and interest earned
+I successfully incorporated a user interface that includes all the required elements.
+I designed a calculator that computes monthly interest, annual interest rate, and divides the rate by 12.
+Below is the code to calculate the interest earned over a given year.

     int currentyear = 1;